 Any person may report allegations of suspected improper activities by one of the following methods:

-All emails and phone mails will be received by the Director of Internal Audit or the Internal Audit Manager.
+All emails and phone mails will be received by the Director of Internal Audit or other designated member of the internal audit staff.
 The identity of the individual conveying information will remain confidential to the extent possible within the legitimate needs of the law and the investigation.

-A whistleblower may remain anonymous.
-Because investigators are unable to interview anonymous whistleblowers, it may be difficult to evaluate the credibility of the allegations.
-Therefore, it is critical that anonymous whistleblowers provide detailed information and sufficient corroborating evidence to justify their claims that a fraudulent act has occurred.
+A reporter of fraudulent activity may remain anonymous.
+Because investigators are unable to interview anonymous reporters, it may be difficult to evaluate the credibility of the allegations.
+Therefore, it is critical that anonymous reporters provide detailed information and sufficient corroborating evidence to justify their claims that a fraudulent act has occurred.
 Unspecified or broad allegations of wrongdoing cannot be investigated.